Environmental Studies Major

 If the tutor and the readers disagree with respect to honors or no honors, the following procedure will be used.
 If there are two evaluations of honors and one of credit (no honors), the chair of Environmental Studies and the governing board of the College of the Environment will consider you for being honors in Environmental Studies.
 If there is one evaluation of honors and two of credit (no honors), the chair of Environmental Studies will bring the case to the governing board of the College of the Environment with the recommendation of credit (no honors).

-The Environmental Studies Department has stringent regulations governing high honors.
+The Environmental Studies Program has stringent regulations governing high honors.
 High honors will be considered by the chair of Environmental Studies and the governing board of the College of the Environment if (and only if) the tutor and the readers agree that the thesis deserves high honors.
-High honors in environmental studies requires unanimity among the three thesis-readers that the thesis deserves high honors.
-In this respect, it is more difficult to achieve high honors in environmental studies than it is to achieve high honors in many other departments or programs at Wesleyan.
+That is, high honors in Environmental Studies requires unanimity among the three thesis readers that the thesis deserves high honors.
+In this respect, it is more difficult to achieve high honors in Environmental Studies than it is to achieve high honors in many other departments or programs at Wesleyan.

 When all comments and evaluations have been received by the Department and when your thesis and achievements have been deliberated by the governing board of the College of the Environment, the chair of environmental studies will submit in writing the evaluations (but not the comments or the tutorial grades) to the coordinator of the university-wide honors program.
 The administrative assistant records the honors recommendation electronically and retains a copy of the comments and the recommended tutorial grades.